 “Saul has slain his thousands, and David his tens of thousands.”

 David’s experience of God was restricted to “those few sheep in the wilderness” (1 Samuel 17:28).
+That was what his brothers sarcastically reminded him of.
 Now he was facing a whole army.
 But it did not matter to him.
+Even while taking care of the sheep God helped him attack a bear and lion.
+He had already experienced God’s power.

 Read 1 Samuel 17:22-33